LukaszLasota/emaus-rzeszow-wordpress/wp-content/plugins/content-blocks-builder/readme.txt

 The goal of CBB is to help you build a **complex website** with WordPress using only core blocks and native Gutenberg features with any block theme.

-=== Key Features ===
+=== Key technical features ===

  - **Manage custom blocks**: Create, edit, copy, import, and delete custom blocks.
- - **Create repeater blocks** like ACF repeater fields that support grid, carousel, accordion, and vertical stack layout
+ - **Create repeater blocks** that work similarly to ACF repeater fields.
+Supports carousel, grid, accordion and vertical stack layouts.
+ - **[[CBB Pro](https://contentblocksbuilder.com/pro/?utm_source=wp.org&utm_campaign=CBB+Upgrade&utm_medium=link&utm_content=CBB)] Extenral CSS/JS and Custom CSS/JS**: You can enqueue external CSS/JS and write custom CSS/JS for your blocks
- - **Advanced block support features**: Modal, off-canvas, toggle content, sticky, etc.
+ - **Advanced block support features**: Modal, off-canvas, toggle content, sticky, responsive dimensions, spacing, custom attributes, reveal animations, etc.
  - **Manage block variations & block styles**: Create, edit, copy, import, and delete block variations.
 It works on any block.
+[CBB Pro](https://contentblocksbuilder.com/pro/?utm_source=wp.org&utm_campaign=CBB+Upgrade&utm_medium=link&utm_content=CBB) enables you to input custom CSS for variations.
  - **Manage block patterns**: Create, edit, copy, import, and delete custom block patterns.
  - **Enhance the Query Loop block**: Add grid, carousel layouts, and advanced filter and sorting settings.
- - There is a library of pre-built blocks, variations, styles, and patterns
- - Load Google Fonts easily with a few clicks
+Works with any post types.
  - **Import/export** custom blocks, variations, and patterns from/to other sites
+ - **Pre-built library**: A library of pre-built blocks, variations, styles, and patterns.
+This library is not bundled with CBB; only items you import appear on your site.
+ - CBB are built with vanilla JS and CSS.
+It depends only [SwiperJs](https://swiperjs.com/) for the carousel script.

+=== Practical features you can build with CBB ===

+ - **Carousel layouts**: Ideal for creating banner slider, posts carousel, gallery, carousel of features or other repeating content, etc. CBB provides one of the best way to create a carousel layout in Gutenberg.
+Built on top of the popular SwiperJs carousel script, it supports extensive customization.
+[CBB Pro](https://contentblocksbuilder.com/pro/?utm_source=wp.org&utm_campaign=CBB+Upgrade&utm_medium=link&utm_content=CBB) enables you to create entrance effects, advanced slide effects with effect builder, and further customization like slides per breakpoint, pagination, navigation, and synced carousels.
+ - **Responsive grid layouts**: Perfect for creating equal column grid, mosaic grid, bento grid, posts grid, grid of features or other repeating content, etc. CBB provides the easiest but most flexible and robost grid layout based on CSS Grid layout.
+You can customize template columns, grid gaps, size, and location for each grid item.
+ - **Accordion layouts**: Good for creating FAQ page, navigations, long features or specications.
+ - **Blog page design, magazine layout, post grid, post carousel**; Work with any post types.
+ - **Modal, off-canvas, popover, toggle content**: Great for creating popups, notification bars, toggle menu, toggle search box, hamburger menu, popover, show/hide content, etc. [CBB Pro](https://contentblocksbuilder.com/pro/?utm_source=wp.org&utm_campaign=CBB+Upgrade&utm_medium=link&utm_content=CBB) allows you to add a custom entrance animation effect, delay to appear of the blocks, and save the closed state of blocks.
+ - **Sticky content**: Great for fixed/sticky header, footer, floating elements, sticky sidebar.
+[CBB Pro](https://contentblocksbuilder.com/pro/?utm_source=wp.org&utm_campaign=CBB+Upgrade&utm_medium=link&utm_content=CBB) enables you to style blocks based on their stuck state and make blocks sticky only when scrolling up.
+ - **[[CBB Pro](https://contentblocksbuilder.com/pro/?utm_source=wp.org&utm_campaign=CBB+Upgrade&utm_medium=link&utm_content=CBB)] Backgound effect**: Add parallax, infinite scrolling, and zooming effect to image easily.
+Perfect for hero section designs.
+ - **[[CBB Pro](https://contentblocksbuilder.com/pro/?utm_source=wp.org&utm_campaign=CBB+Upgrade&utm_medium=link&utm_content=CBB)] Reveal animations**: Add stunning effects to blocks when they appear on the viewport the first time.
+ - **[[CBB Pro](https://contentblocksbuilder.com/pro/?utm_source=wp.org&utm_campaign=CBB+Upgrade&utm_medium=link&utm_content=CBB)] Custom layout & style**: With the ability to enqueue external JS/CSS and input custom JS/CSS, you can do anything with your blocks on frontend.

+For dynamic data, we recommend using the [Meta Field Block](https://metafieldblock.com) plugin.
+It's the best way to display dynamic data.

 === Why choose CBB? ===

+ - It's **fast**, **clean**, **flexible** and **code-free**.
+It **uses core blocks** to build container blocks.
+ - It's **bloat-free**.
+It doesn’t come bundled with a ton of specific-use blocks like other multiple-feature plugins.
- - CBB **adheres to Gutenberg**, making it **user-friendly** and **easy to use**.
-If you are familiar with the Block Editor then you are already familiar with CBB.
+ - It's **easy to use**.
+It **adheres to Gutenberg** and maintain the primary user experience of Gutenberg, so anyone familiar with the Block Editor is already familiar with CBB.
- - CBB **uses core blocks** to build container blocks, ensuring it’s **fast**, **clean**, **flexible**, **bloat-free** and **code-free**.
  - Sites built with CBB are **easier to maintain** as most tasks are accomplished through the Block Editor.
-You don't need to know React to create a complex block or maintain a code repository for it.
+You don't need to know React to create complex blocks or maintain a code repository for them.
+You can also import/export them from/to other sites.

 === How does it help? ===